 PAPPL is a simple C-based framework/library for developing CUPS Printer Applications, which are the recommended replacement for printer drivers.
-I have specifically developed PAPPL to support LPrint and a Gutenprint Printer Application, but it is sufficiently general purpose to support any kind of printer or driver that can be used on desktops, servers, and in embedded environments.
+It was specifically developed to support LPrint and a future Gutenprint Printer Application but is sufficiently general purpose to support any kind of printer or driver that can be used on desktops, servers, and in embedded environments.

 PAPPL supports JPEG, PNG, PWG Raster, Apple Raster, and “raw” printing to printers connected via USB and network (AppSocket/JetDirect) connections.
-PAPPL provides access to the printer via its embedded IPP Everywhere™ service, either local to the computer or on your whole network, which can then be discovered and used by any application.
+PAPPL provides an embedded IPP Everywhere™ service that provides access to printers locally or on your whole network.

 The OpenPrinting group has written a tutorial showing how to migrate the